It’s very important to build your personal brand and network like a pro in today’s business world.

 The influence and power of networking cannot be overemphasized as the knowledge of networking helps you to build a unique relationship with those contacts in your field and outside as well.

-You have the opportunity to meet and rapport with experienced networkers at the front burner who will ensure you are well inclined with the principles applicable to networking thereby preparing you to make a positive impression so you will walk away with a few meaningful connections at the end.
+Networking offers you the opportunity to meet and rapport with experienced networkers at the front burner who will ensure you are well inclined with the principles applicable to networking.